Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇮🇪 Ireland vs 🇬🇧 United Kingdom: e-money licensing compared

-Ireland and United Kingdom take recognisably different routes to e-money authorisation.
+Ireland and United Kingdom are commonly considered side by side for e-money authorisation.
 In Ireland the route is the E-Money Institution or Small E-Money Institution under the European Communities (Electronic Money) Regulations 2011. overseen by Central Bank of Ireland (CBI).; in United Kingdom it is the Authorised EMI (AEMI) or Small EMI (SEMI) under the Electronic Money Regulations 2011. under Financial Conduct Authority (FCA)..
-The two regimes differ on 8 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇮🇪 Ireland partly open